-HON1110, 1210, 2010 and 2110 Professional PACT
+HON1110, 1210, 2010 and 2110 Professional

-Internships (I, II, III and IV)
+PACT Internships (I, II, III and IV)

-Work study in a dealership service department, applying and practicing skills correlated with the Automotive Service Excellence (ASE) Education Foundation (formerly NATEF) task list.
+This part of the program is a work-study, which takes place at a dealership service department.
+Students apply and practice skills correlating with the Automotive Service Excellence (ASE) Education Foundation task list.
 Five credit hours each.

-ASSOCIATE OF TECHNOLOGY OR ASSOCIATE OF SCIENCE (ASSET)
+ASSOCIATE OF TECHNOLOGY OR ASSOCIATE OF SCIENCE (FORD ASSET)